ginkgobioworks/gen/docs/graph_operators.md

 terms of the graph: the breakpoints (shifted to account for overlap) induce a subgraph that contains only the edges and blocks that can be reached on walks between the (shifted) breakpoints.

-By default, `make chunks` replaces the input graph, but this can be avoided by directing the output to a sample instead (`--new-sample`).
-Chunks are named after their parent (chr1 becomes chr1.1, chr1.2, chr1.3), but users can also specify names as a list and/or with wildcards (`--new-names`).
+By default, chunks are named after their parent (chr1 becomes chr1.1, chr1.2, chr1.3) and stored in the null sample, but users can also specify graph and sample names as a list and/or with wildcards (`--new-names`).

 <figure style="margin-left: auto; margin-right: auto">